 CIFS modules to be taken

 Students study the four core modules plus TWO of the following modules:

 - Foundation Mathematics 2

-An overall average of at least 70% and at least 70% in BOTH optional modules and at least 50% in the English Language for Specific Academic Purposes with additional sub-test requirements.
+An overall average of at least 60% and at least 60% in the English Language for Specific Academic Purposes with additional sub-test requirements.

 What you will study

 Please note that for 2020 entry, the module information is subject to change.

 - Principles of Nursing (NUR4009-B)